 If you were approved for MSP temporary coverage, apply to extend your MSP online with a copy of your new study or work permit.

 If you were not approved for MSP temporary coverage, depending on the length of the gap in MSP coverage, you will either be able to get an extension of your MSP, or you will need to reapply for MSP.
 You must contact MSP by phone to confirm your eligibility, as it will depend on your individual circumstances.

 If you will need to reapply for MSP and serve the 3-month MSP waiting period again, be sure to purchase temporary private health insurance, such as the Global Campus Health Plan, to cover you during the 3-month waiting period.
 If you are a part-time student, UBC employee, visiting instructor, postdoctoral fellow, or other non-student affiliate and need temporary hospital and medical coverage, contact David Cummings Insurance Services (DCIS) for information about "non-student" medical insurance plan options.

 If you can extend your MSP and you hold a study permit, you will continue to be charged the monthly health-care coverage fee.

 The easiest way to apply is to submit an application online.

 If you decide to submit a paper application by mail, consider using a secure mailing method such as Canada Post Xpresspost.
-You should also include a cover letter if requesting MSP temporary coverage—check the MSP Temporary Coverage Sample Letter (pdf).
+You should also include a cover letter along with other supporting documents if requesting MSP temporary coverage—check the MSP Temporary Coverage Sample Letter (pdf).

-Temporary BC residents (such as international students and workers) will typically be issued a non-photo BC Services Card (formerly known as “BC CareCard”).
-Carry your card with you as well as a digital or paper copy of your valid study permit or work permit (such as post-graduation or spouse/partner work permit).
+Temporary BC residents (such as international students and workers) will typically be issued a BC Services Card (formerly known as “BC CareCard”) without a photo.
+Carry your card with you as well as a digital or paper copy of your valid study permit or work permit.

 Get important information on MSP